Imaging Modalities HUB

 X-ray Radiography

-X-ray radiography is a diagnostic imaging technique that uses X-rays to produce images of the body’s internal structures.
-It helps detect fractures, infections, and abnormalities in bones and soft tissues.
+X-ray Radiography uses X-rays to generate detailed images of the body’s internal structures for diagnostic assessment.
+It supports the detection of fractures, infections, and structural abnormalities in bones and soft tissues, enabling timely and accurate clinical decision-making.

 Angiography